SillyDev2026/Bnum5/README.md

 Bnum.add(a, b)
 Bnum.mul(a, b)
 Bnum.sqrt(value)
+Bnum.midpoint(a, b)
 Bnum.format(value, 2)
 Bnum.addInto(out, a, b)
 ```

-Use the lowercase API when:

-- inputs are already Bnums,
-- code is inside a hot loop,
+Use the lowercase layer when values are already Bnums, when code is in a hot loop, or when conversion/allocation overhead matters.
-- you want the least conversion overhead,
-- or you need maximum control over allocations.

 ## PascalCase convenience API